empty stands at Ricoh Arena Coventry

 Rivalries

-There are many in the area to choose from, and historically it was Aston Villa and Leicester City.
-But those clubs are in a different league now.
+There are many in the area to choose from, and historically it was Aston Villa and Leicester City, who will join them this season in the Championship.
 Birmingham and Wolves get some mention, and when Coventry City was in the lower leagues, it was more about Walsall and Burton

 Women's Team